 Generous 350-pound load capacity.
 Made of waterproof polyester and PVC.
-Inflates in minutes with included pump.
-Built-in fish ruler on lap bar.
+Comes with an included durable cover.
 Two storage bags on either side for bait, small gear, or personal devices.
 We loved how well it held air during trials even when we were out on the lake all day long.

 Weighs only 15 pounds and can hold up to 300 pounds.
 Comfortable high-back chair adjusts and provides additional support.
 Plenty of room for storage in secure, zippered pockets along both the armrests and the interior.
 Fifty-five inches long and 47 inches wide.

 Straps for securing a fishing pole may provide inadequate support when maneuvering in the water.